mikeboyle/takehome-interview-base/README.md

 Each menu item also has a list of `tags`.
 Notice that the same tag may appear in more than one item's tag list.

+### API
+In a real life application (and in many real-life interviews), your app will need to get data from an API or other external source.
+That means making an HTTP request rather than importing `./data.js`.
+There is a live API that hosts slightly different menu item data, which you can get with a `GET` request to `${API_URL}/data`.
+The `API_URL` constant is exported from `src/api.js`.

 ## Possible features
 You may be asked to build one or more of these features (or a feature not on the list).

+1. **Fetch Data from API**: Instead of importing the data from a file, fetch the data from the API.
+    - When the application loads, make a network call to the route `/data` for the url `API_URL`
+    - The application should fetch the data **only once per visit** (refershing the page is a new visit)
+    - The app should render the API data, not the data from the file.
+The API data has more items and the first two items are different from the data from the file.

 1. **Expand / Collapse**: Add a `Show more` button on each menu item.
 When clicked:
     - the menu item expands (no animation necessary)